Pauline Kwalea

-Pauline Kwalea (born February 29, 1988, in Honiara) is a track and field sprint athlete who competes internationally for the Solomon Islands.
+Pauline Kwalea (born February 29, 1988) is a track and field sprint athlete who competes internationally for the Solomon Islands.

 Kwalea represented the Solomon Islands at the 2008 Summer Olympics in Beijing.
 She competed at the 100 metres sprint and placed 9th in her heat without advancing to the second round.
 She ran the distance in a time of 13.28 seconds.

 At the 2012 Summer Olympics, she set a new personal best time of 12.90 although she did not advance to the quarterfinals in the Women's 100m event.